glorivuer/prompt-photo-collection/gemini/wedress/mandre/mandress.md

+A high-quality studio-style photoshoot of the same man as in the reference image.
+He is posing confidently in front of a plain grey background.
+The lighting is minimal and soft, fully focused on him, creating a cinematic and professional photoshoot look.
+He is wearing a stylish blue outfit that matches the aesthetic of the setup.
+The background and overall tone are clean, elegant, and minimalistic, with no distractions, highlighting his pose and expression.

 Create a hyper realistic cinematic portrait of a confident young man whose image is uploaded sitting in a dimly lit, modern lounge with a cityscape view in the background.
 Use 100% same face as in uploaded image.
 He has short, styled black hair ( keep same as in uploaded image ) and wears a sleek black suit with the top button of his shirt open, exuding a mysterious and composed aura.
 Warm orange and teal lighting illuminate his face and surroundings, creating a cinematic, neo-noir atmosphere.
 A gun rests casually on the table beside him, suggesting a suspenseful or action-themed setting.
 The overall mood is intense, stylish, and dramatic, similar to a high-end action thriller movie scene.

 Style Keywords: